 5.2.12 Robust Audio Video Streaming

-5.2.12.2 More Reliable Groupcast
+5.2.12.2 Groupcast with Retries

-The More Reliable Groupcast (MRG)(#80) Service allows a non-AP STA to request greater reliability for one or more group addressed streams that the non-AP STA receives.
+The Groupcast with Retries (GCR (#686))(#80) Service allows a non-AP STA to request greater reliability for one or more group addressed streams that the non-AP STA receives.
 Greater reliability is provided via transmission as individually addressed frames, unsolicited retries, or the Block Ack mechanism.
-The non-AP STA may also request reduced delivery latency, so that the AP transmits the frames via EDCA within regular Service Periods.
+The non-AP STA may also request delivery (#4), so that the AP transmits the frames via EDCA within regular Service Periods.

 6. MAC service definition